 At first glance it may not seem like there’s much difference here: These are both lightweight productivity 2-in-1 computers.
 They both have touchscreens and attachable keyboards on the front as well as extendable hinges and Windows logos (in place of the Surface logos) on the back.
 They both work with the new Surface Pen, which now attaches magnetically on the left side.

 It’s actually Microsoft’s marketing team that spells out the difference most clearly.
 The Surface Pro 4 is still supposed to be “the tablet that replaces your laptop” while the Surface Book is supposed to be “the ultimate laptop.”

 Having used both at Microsoft’s event here in New York City, I can say that Microsoft is finally getting close.
 Though truth be told, I’m much more interested in the Surface Book than any other Surface.

 Don’t get me wrong: The Surface Pro 4 has notable improvements over the Surface Pro 3, but it’s not hugely different.
 It’s thinner, lighter, and faster.
 It has a better-designed hinge, a better camera, and so on.
 The ports are the same.
 Yet none of that is what you’ll really notice from using it, unless you’re explicitly using one beside the Surface Pro 3 like I was.

 What you will notice is the biggest improvement by far: the new Type Cover keyboard.
 The keys are now spaced out, and they just don’t feel like crap anymore.
 They’re not flimsy.
-I finally feel like I can get some proper typing done on this device.
+I finally feel like I can get some real typing done on this device.